 North Shore: Shorewood • Glendale • Whitefish Bay • Fox Point • River Hills • Bayside

-The average home prices in these communities range from $250,000 to $500,000, with lakefront property values in the millions.
+The average home prices in these communities is nearly $480,000 to over $830,000, with lakefront property values in the millions.
 All six villages feature a mixture of homes - from elegant, turn-of-the-century mansions to modest, newer homes owned by young families.
 Residents can stroll through the quaint shops and restaurants located in the downtown areas of Shorewood and Whitefish Bay or relax in the peaceful solitude of Fox Point, Bayside and River Hills, which have large secluded lots.

 Whitefish Bay is a former resort town and retains much of that charm.
 The East Silver Spring Drive shopping district is filled with a delightful array of specialty shops and boutiques.
 Here you'll find spacious lots, stately shade trees and beautiful examples of Colonial and Early American architecture.
 Shorewood is the most urban of the North Shore suburbs.
 Located just north of the city of Milwaukee, it blends in with the city's Upper East Side neighborhoods and the bustling campus of the University of Wisconsin-Milwaukee.
 A popular community for young professionals, its residents have a median age of 36.5 years, the lowest of the North Shore suburbs.